Skip to main content

 About Us

-Established in 1994, the Department of Oncological Sciences performs research and provides training with an emphasis in cancer biology.
-This department is strongly aligned with Huntsman Cancer Institute (HCI) at the University of Utah, whose mission is to discover the origins of human cancer as well as develop new diagnostics and treatments.
+Established in 1994, the Department of Oncological Sciences performs research and provides training at the Spencer Fox Eccles School of Medicine with an emphasis in cancer biology.
+Faculty collaborate across teams at University of Utah Health, including Huntsman Cancer Institute (HCI), whose mission is to discover the origins of human cancer as well as develop new diagnostics and treatments.

 Our department brings together a community of faculty, students, and staff, who work with approximately 60 graduate students and 20 post-doctoral fellows, in research laboratories.
 We award PhD degrees in cancer biology, with specialized training in transcriptional regulation and epigenetics, animal models of cancer, and cancer cell biology, including apoptosis, metabolism, and signaling.